 - As previously reported, the exploration activities for 2013 were successful and the Corporation has met all of its assessment requirements for 2014 and 2015.
-Late in 2013, CIM had anticipated completing a financing which would enable it to carry out exploration on the targets which it had identified.
-Unfortunately, the Corporation was not able to complete a financing, but continues to work on one.
-During the first six months of 2014, we incurred exploration expenditures of \$34,262 which mainly represented geology and labour costs related to completing the 2013 programs and planning exploration programs for 2014. - In order to meet its compliance and regulatory requirements, the Corporation incurred administrative and operating expenses of \$32,440 during the three-month period ended June 30, 2014 (June 30, 2013 \$199,970) and \$89,674 (2013 \$410,217) for the six-month period ended June 30, 2014. - On June 25, 2014, the Corporation announced in a press release that it had received approval for a proposed Private Placement of up to 2,500,000 common shares at a price of \$0.08 per share, each common share having attached one-half warrant.
+Late in 2013, CIM had anticipated completing a financing which would enable it to carry out exploration on the targets which it had identified. - On June 25, 2014, the Corporation announced that it had received approval for a proposed Private Placement of up to 2,500,000 common shares at a price of \$0.08 per share, each common share having attached one-half warrant.
 Under the proposed financing, each full warrant with an exercise price of \$0.16 during a one-year period from the closing date will enable the purchase of up to 1,250,000 common shares.

 In addition, CIM received approval to issue 4,000,000 Quebec Flow-through shares at \$0.10 per flow through share.
 As a result of the Quebec Budget in June 2014, the completion of the financing has been delayed.
+Unfortunately, due to market conditions, the Corporation has not been able to close those financings.
+On August 28, 2014, the Corporation announced that it intended to proceed with its previously announced private placement, but has not been able to do so due to market conditions.